niltefa/Flipper-CrowdLED-Wristbands/README.md

-# Flipper CrowdLED Bracelets Controller
+# Flipper CrowdLED Wristbands Controller
 This repository contains files for controlling CrewdLED bracelets using sub-GHz (433.92MHz) frequency, designed for use with the Flipper Zero.
 These files are intended for experimentation and educational purposes.
 Each file corresponds to a specific action, such as setting the color to red, creating gradient effects, or displaying multicolor patterns.
 They are capable of synchronizing concert wristbands to produce a coordinated light show.

 > [!NOTE]